helenahagman/trueorfalse/README.md

   <li>Questions did not show on the page - fixed<br> The code was missing the the div id="question".
 After updating the code the questions show</li>
   <li>True button didnt work - fixed<br> The code was missing some characters.
 After updating the code the True button works as expected.</li>
   <li>The score is not updated - fixed<br> Added and updated the incrementScore function after watching the walk through project again.
 The update is now working as expected.</li>
+  <li>The score is not updated when game starts over - fixed<br>Updated the code with the help of @FabioFaria in Slack</li>
   </ul>
 <br>
 <h2>Badges</h2>